 An outstanding talent with ink and watercolors, Liam O’Farrell has a traditional painterly style that is ideal for books, newspapers, magazines, annual reports and more.
 Architectural and lifestyle illustration are areas he specializes in, but full bleed or spot illustration, he can hit the right tone for just about any brief.

 Now based in Somerset, Liam decided he’d become an artist when he was 10 and every decision thereafter has pointed to that goal.
 Taking an HND in Technical Illustration at Portsmouth Art College, he moved to London, working in design and illustration and rising to the top of his game.
-His favourite artists include Spencer, Lowry and Wallis.
+His favorite artists include Spencer, Lowry and Wallis.

-People tend to recognise Liam’s old school illustration style straight away.
+People tend to recognize Liam’s old school illustration style straight away.
 It’s not cartoony, and it’s not serious, with architectural and character elements to it as required.
 Often he lets his painting sit on a stark white surround for a great deal of impact, making the addition of typography a breeze for art directors.